-Did you move in 2020?
-Due to the pandemic, many of us moved to a new state in order to take care of a relative, secure a new job or take advantage of lower living costs when money was tight.
-Whatever the reason for your move, now that you’re a little more settled in, it’s time to think about tax implications.
-The state where you live can significantly impact your taxes – here’s a look at some of the essential considerations for your 2020 tax filings and 2021 tax planning.
+Did you move in 2021?
+Whatever the reason for your move – new job, caring for family, downsizing, or getting more house for your money – it’s time to think about tax implications.
+The state where you live can significantly impact your taxes – here’s a look at some of the essential considerations for your 2021 tax filings and 2022 tax planning.

-State tax filings could be unusually complicated this year, as every state wants its piece of the pie.
-If you lived in a state or earned income from a state at any point during 2020, you may have to file a tax return and pay taxes to that state.
+The more states you live and earn money in, the more tax filing you’ll have to do.
 The basic rules on this are the same regardless of how many times you move, though moving multiple times can make things more complicated.
 For instance, if you lived in 3 different states for parts of last year, you may have to file three separate state tax returns.

 A state may treat you as a full-year resident and tax you on all your income, even if you did not live there the whole year.
 This could happen if you spent at least 183 days in that state or your “domicile” in the state.
 Domicile is a fancy way of identifying your true home – the place you keep your family relationships and intend to go back to in the future.
 Temporary moves due to COVID-19 or other reasons don’t change your domicile if you mean to go back when all is said and done.

-Second, to avoid having a previous home treated as a “domicile,” consider selling it or renting it out, if possible, to show it is no longer your home.
-To show your primary ties are now in another state, obtain your driver’s license and register to vote in your new state while maintaining evidence that you’ve been celebrating holidays in your new state.
+Second, to avoid having a previous home treated as a “domicile,” consider putting it on the market or renting it out, if possible, to show it is no longer your home or you are physically not living there.
+Homes sold faster in 2021 than any time in recent history, according to Zillow.
+With a record low inventory, you may make more money selling your home now than you thought.
+Other ways to show your primary ties are now in another state, obtain your driver’s license and register to vote in your new state.

 To avoid double-taxation, each state provides a credit for taxes paid to other states while you lived in that state.
 Make sure you claim these credits.
 A tax professional can help you determine the exact amount of these credits.

 What will moving into a new home office mean for your taxes?
-If you own a small business, try to use part of your new home solely for business purposes.
+If you own a small business, make it a point to use part of your new home solely for business purposes.
 If you can do this, then you can deduct part of your home expenses such as utilities, insurance, mortgage interest, and real estate taxes against your business’s income.
 For instance, if you use 10% of your new home solely for business, you can deduct 10% of your home expenses.
-Setting aside even a small part of your home as a dedicated space for your business could result in significant tax savings.
+Setting aside even a small part of your home as a dedicated space for your business – a spare room or a corner of your living area – could result in significant tax savings.